code-null/roamingTool/Structure/data_structure_docs.md

 **Example Value(s):** ZONE_1_TARIFF, WORLD_TARIFF

 Set this field to link to a specific tariff.
 The given tariff must be defined in the same way as a zone.
 This field will be looked at, if the user can book additional products to lower the costs.
-The selecti